course-kit/guides/quick-start.md

 ## Install site template

 Since CourseKit is a "headless" course platform, your course content is accessible through an API.
-So now you'll want to create a course website where you courses can be displayed.
+So now you'll want to create a course website where your courses can be displayed.

 Rather than creating a site from scratch, let's install a [site template](https://github.com/course-kit/nuxt-demo).
 This will provide the basic features of a course out-of-the-box, and allow you to come back later and customize the UI and UX to your taste.